abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 abp add-module Volo.CmsKit --skip-db-migrations
 ```

-After this command executed, the all related CMS Kit packages will be added to the correct layers and then you can enable any CMS Kit feature you want.
+After this command is executed, all related CMS Kit packages will be added to the correct layers and then you can enable any CMS Kit feature you want.

 ### Enabling the Comment Feature